hasenbanck/asche/README.md

 ## Credits

-The instance and device initialization code is a hard copy from the gfx-rs crate.
+The instance and device creation is heavily inspired by the gfx-rs crate.

 ## License